 Simple English definitions for legal terms

-Read a random definition: battered child
+Read a random definition: classification

 The Abercrombie Classification is a system that helps determine how much protection a trademark should have.
 There are four categories: generic, descriptive, suggestive, and arbitrary/fanciful.
 Generic terms, like "cell phone," can't be protected.
 Descriptive terms, like "fast acting," usually can't be protected unless they have a special meaning.
 Suggestive terms, like "Orange Crush" soda, can be protected even without a special meaning.
 Arbitrary/fanciful terms, like "Apple" for a computer company, have the most protection.
 The higher the category, the easier it is to prove trademark infringement.